Home Insights Marketing Performance

 These four dimensions are interdependent.
 Strong leadership modelling without capability building leaves people inspired but underprepared.
 Capability building without accountability systems creates skills that are never deployed.
 Communication architecture without authentic leadership behind it reads as noise.
 The framework only works when all four dimensions are active simultaneously.

 Most transformation programmes address one or two of these dimensions well.
 Few address all four with equal rigour.
-That gap is where the 70% failure rate is generated.

 The Change Management Gap